sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 ## Transposition-Table Driven Scheduling (TDS)

 In 2011, Yoshizoe et al<d-cite key="yoshizoe2011scalable"></d-cite> introduced an efficient scheme for parallelized MCTS with two core ideas: transposition-table driven scheduling (TDS) parallelism and depth-first MCTS.
-First, we will discuss these topics separately and then see how the the two concepts combine for efficient parallelization.
+First, we will discuss these topics separately and then see how the two concepts combine for efficient parallelization.

 At a high level, TDS is a mechanism for evenly distributing data across W worker nodes and efficiently distributing work to be done on said data.
 In TDS, each record of data is passed through a hash function that maps it to one of the worker nodes.
 This is the record’s “home” -- the record is stored in memory on its home worker and on no other workers.
 With a good hash function, this scheme ensures that the data is partitioned evenly across a network of workers.
 The key idea behind TDS is that data doesn’t move, requests do.
 If worker A receives a request to run some function on a partition of data that resides on worker B, the request is forwarded to worker B and the response is computed locally on B before being sent back to worker A. This design is very efficient, as moving data across a network is generally far slower than encoding requests to process that data and sending the requests where the data resides.

 An important observation to make is that TDS communication is asynchronous.
-When worker A receives a request to process data that actually resides on worker B, it siimply forwards the request to B. Worker A does not need to pause local computation and wait for worker B’s response before handling other requests.
+When worker A receives a request to process data that actually resides on worker B, it simply forwards the request to B. Worker A does not need to pause local computation and wait for worker B’s response before handling other requests.
 Thus, even though communication is frequent in this scheme, its cost is offset by its inherent asynchronicity.

 Before thinking about how TDS could support distributed MCTS, let’s understand how it could support sequential MCTS.
 Yoshizoe et al build a distributed search tree by assigning each node to a unique worker using a hash function.
 Each time a new node is discovered via the MCTS search process, its home worker is computed and memory is allocated for the new node's metadata: its parent, its children, its value, and its visit count.